 On the surface, it is an odd request.
 But, here’s why I made it.

-I know lots of people who are mesmerized by butterflies.
+I know people who are mesmerized by butterflies.
 There are plenty of churches who deck the halls with these winged insects at Easter.
-I have written a lesson for children where they talk about the transformation of a caterpillar to a butterfly, with the emergence from the chrysalis symbolizing new life.
+I have written a lesson for children where they talk about a caterpillar’s transformation into a butterfly, with the emergence from the chrysalis symbolizing new life.

 The butterfly is an important symbol in our faith.

-While there is much about faith that is still a mystery to me, I know that there is hope in resurrection.
-This hope is what gives us courage to live each day to the fullest.
-It enables us to strive for newness, and not be complacent with the old.
-It reminds us that the One who is always with us, will make all things new.
+While there is much about faith that is still a mystery to me, I know that there is hope in the resurrection.
+This hope is what gives me the courage to live each day to the fullest.
+It enables me to strive for newness, and not be complacent with the old.
+It reminds me that the One who is always with me will make all things new.

 Here’s the thing: These butterflies always seem to show up when I’m having a hard time.